 Windows 10 is undoubtedly a great operating system in terms of speed, regular updates and many other features that offer a great user experience.
-However, this does not make it flawless, and some components may fail from time to time.
-One of these frustrating issues is the Windows 10 taskbar problem.
+However, this does not make it flawless, and some apps or interface elements may fail from time to time.
+Taskbar is the most useful item and it will be frustrating when it is not responsive or not working at all.
+If you are frequently facing issues, here is how to fix taskbar problems in Windows 10.
+If you are using Windows 11, then check out our article on how to cleanup taskbar in Windows 11.

 Common Windows 10 Taskbar Issues